Driver’s License Verification Should Be Step One in Your Showing Process

 Using Technology to Make This Easy

 Modern property management tools can make this process almost frictionless.
-Digital forms, cloud-based logs, and ID-scanning apps
+Digital forms, cloud-based logs, and secure ID tools

-can capture information quickly and securely, track repeat visitors, and feed prospect data into your screening workflow.
+can capture information quickly, track repeat visitors, and feed prospect data into your screening workflow.

 For a team like Blaze Real Estate, which operates across multiple properties and submarkets, this also means consistency.